SerchMat/Build-a-Stock-Trend-Prediction/README.md

 * User-Friendly Interface: Provides a clean and intuitive interface for easy input of stock data and retrieval of predictions.
 * Customizable Parameters: Allows users to adjust parameters and settings to tailor predictions to their specific needs.
 * Prediction Accuracy: Delivers reliable predictions based on thorough analysis of historical data and market trends.

+## Contributing
+Contributions to the Simple Stock Predictor project are welcome!
+If you have ideas for new features, bug fixes, or improvements, feel free to submit a pull request.
+Additionally, you can provide feedback or report issues by opening a new GitHub issue.
+For more infomation watch the video: https://www.youtube.com/watch?v=OXwZtlcTiuk